 The feed station is located here to refresh and refuel riders.
 The ride continues heading south down to the stunning village of Burnsall and onto Bolton Abbey along the B6160.
 Your return to Skipton is along the gated road over a cattle grid (Caution), through Embsay Village and back up to the Auction mart.

 - Ensure you register early for this event.
-We sold out places on both previous events are using the British Cycling event entry system as well as off line team entry system.
+We sold out in 2014 We are using the British Cycling event entry system as well as paypal.